Breath Biopsy could diagnose IBD via VOCs produced in the gut

 A total of 76 subjects were recruited for the study, 54 of which had histologically confirmed IBD (29 UC and 25 CD) as well as 22 healthy controls.
 The predictive performance of the data from FAIMS analysis of exhaled breath samples was studied using a pipeline consisting of wavelet transformation, feature selection and a sparse logistic regression classifier.
 This was used to classify samples and calculate sensitivities and specificities as part of a 10-fold cross-validation.

-This box plot shows the predictive power of IBD (UC & CD) vs controls, UCvs controls, CD vs controls and finally UC vs CD.
+The box plot (Figure 1) shows the predictive power of IBD (UC and CD) vs. controls, UC vs. controls, CD vs. controls and finally UC vs. CD.

 The analysis showed that patients with IBD could be distinguished from control patients using FAIMS analysis of VOCs in breath samples with a sensitivity of 74% (95% confidence intervals (CI): 0.65–0.82) and specificity of 75% (95% CI: 0.53–0.90), p-value 6.2 × 10−7.
 The AUC (area under curve) was 0.82 (95% CI: 0.74-0.89) (Figure 2).

 This study demonstrates the utility of FAIMS exhaled VOC analysis to distinguish IBD from healthy controls, and UC from CD.
 It conforms to other studies using different technology, whilst affirming exhaled VOCs as biomarkers for diagnosing IBD.